 What Is PCI?

 Today, fewer individuals are carrying around cash and coins.
-Instead, they are relying on credit and debit cards to pay for their needs and services.
+Instead, they rely on credit and debit cards to pay for their needs and services.
 Making sure your business can handle card transactions is now an essential part of owning and operating a business.
-However, to ensure that your business can accept these forms of payments, you must understand the responsibilities that entail.
-Since small businesses are often the target of data plunderers, knowing how to protect your business from these modern-day thieves is important for avoiding paying restitution, fines, or losing the right to accept cards as payment.
+However, to ensure that your business can accept these forms of payments, you must understand their responsibilities.
+Unfortunately, businesses are often the target of data plunderers.
+Knowing how to protect your business from these modern-day thieves is vital for avoiding paying restitution, fines, or losing the right to accept cards as payment.

 PCI, which stands for Payment Card Industry, has created a set of security standards that all businesses must follow to ensure safe card transactions.
 Not only do these standards seek to protect businesses from thieves, but they also seek to protect consumers from having their valuable information and money stolen.
 PCI compliance is a must for all businesses, big and small.

 Established in September 2006, the PCI Security Standards Council (SSC) created comprehensive standards and supporting materials to develop the framework, tools, and measurements for businesses to ensure security for consumers using cards as payment.
 These tools and resources, which are available to all companies in the United States, are as follows:

 - Self-Assessment: Questionnaires that are used to help determine whether a business is PCI compliant.

 - PIN Transaction Security: A set of requirements for device vendors and manufacturers of card-accepting devices.
 This also includes a list of approved transaction devices that can legally take an individual’s PIN.